MarcoLucidi01/ytcast/readme.md

 - [ ] add flag to "add only" videos to the queue (`-a`) without changing what's currently playing.
 - [ ] allow to play videos from specific timestamp (at least the first video).
 - [ ] playlist urls don't work!
+- [ ] add support to pairing with code? this would be a workaround for devices that don't support the DIAL protocol (e.g. chromecast), but it will introduce manual steps for pairing and Wake-On-Lan will not work.

 other tools
 -----------